"""Utility functions for AMOCatlas package.

 def get_standard_unit_mappings() -> Dict[str, str]:

-"""Get the comprehensive mapping of unit variations to standard units.
+"""Get the mapping of unit variations to standard units.

 Uses defaults.PREFERRED_UNITS as target values for standardization.